-- Turn OFF all burners and pilot lights. - Open all doors and windows. - OPEN the LP gas tank service valve and use soapy water or an approved leak detector fluid to test all line connections.
-The appearance of bubbles in the soapy solution indicates a leak. - Do not use products that contain ammonia or chlorine. - Tighten the connections with two (2) open-end wrenches until the bubbles stop. - If this does not take care of the leak, contact your gas dealer.
+- •Turn OFF all burners and pilot lights. - •Open all doors and windows. - •OPEN the LP gas tank service valve and use soapy water or an approved leak detector fluid to test all line connections.
+The appearance of bubbles in the soapy solution indicates a leak. - •Do not use products that contain ammonia or chlorine to perform the leak test. - •Tighten the connections with two (2) open-end wrenches until the bubbles stop. - •If this does not take care of the leak, contact your gas dealer.